What Is Whole Life Insurance?

 These dividend payments tend to be massive for what should be obvious reasons.
 And, the longer a policyholder owns a whole life policy, the more substantial the potential dividend payment is.

-Clarification On Out Of Pocket Premium Payments And “Cost” Of Whole Life Insurance
+Clarification On The Cost Of Whole Life Insurance

 A major misconception about whole life insurance is that it is more expensive than term insurance.
 By "expensive," most people mean that you pay more in out-of-pocket premium than for term insurance.